This section provides a guideline on how to integrate VIOSO multi-projector and multi-client calibrations into Unreal Engine.

 - Make sure that all computers you want to use in the nDisplay network can receive TCP/IP communications over ports 41000, 41001, 41002, and 41003.

 (You can use different ports instead; see Changing nDisplay Communication Ports) - Eyepoint Position: you can define the initial eyepoint position relative to your 3D model center by adding an “origin” param in the projection definition (MPCDI or VIOSO) and then defining its coordinates in a [scene node].
-This origin is relative to the center of the 3D model used for the calibration.
+This origin is relative to the center of the 3D model used for the calibration and expressed in UE coordinate system.

 -